 The church sits at the edge of the town park.
 While we were strolling around, the bells were ringing on this beautiful day as people were out enjoying the sunshine.

 It’s worth noting that the information center is conveniently situated on the town square.
-It is also located right next to the TurmBraeu brewery where we had lunch.
+It is also located right next to the TurmBrau brewery where we had lunch.

 Microbrewery machines are the first thing you notice when you enter this traditional Black Forest restaurant.
 The kitchen is open, so you can see the chefs at work.
 This place is great for big parties as well as small gatherings.

-A visit to this part of the Black Forest would make a nice day trip where you can experience authenticity and meet great Germans.
-This is the ideal region to bring your out-of-town guests who are visiting the Stuttgart area, especially for a short time.
+A visit to this part of the Black Forest would make a nice day trip where you can have an authentically German experience.
+This is the ideal region to bring your out-of-town guests who want a taste of the Black Forest.
 The drive is beautiful and both towns were easily accessible from A81.

 How to Get There